Helperbird/website/src/pages/blog/three-facts-about-dyslexia.md

 url: /blog/three-facts-about-dyslexia/
 tags: blog
 blog_cat:  Blog
-blog_title: 3 Facts about Dyslexia and 1 Fact about Cats
+cardTitle: 3 Facts about Dyslexia and 1 Fact about Cats
 blog_snip: Despite popular belief, dyslexics do not see letters backwards.
 cat: Facts